-- 1. understand the basic definition of Set, Subset, Union, Intersection, Complements and use of Venn diagrams; - 2. solve quadratic equations; - 3. solve trigonometric functions; - 4. understand various types of numbers; and 5. solve some problems using binomial theorem.
+- 1. understand the basic definition of Set, Subset, Union, Intersection, Complements and use of Venn diagrams; - 2. solve quadratic equations;

+- 3. solve trigonometric functions; - 4. understand various types of numbers; and - 5. solve some problems using the Binomial theorem.

-Elementary set theory, subsets, union, intersection, complements, Venn diagrams.
+Elementary set theory, subsets, union, intersection, complements, venn diagrams.
 Real numbers; integers, rational and irrational numbers, mathematical induction, real sequences and series, theory of quadratic equations, binomial theorem.
 Complex numbers; algebra of complex numbers; the Argand diagram.
 De-Moivre's theorem, nth roots of unity.
 Circular measure, trigonometric functions of angles of any magnitude, addition and factor formulae.

-MTH 102: Elementary Mathematics II (Calculus)
+MTH 102: Elementary Mathematics II (Calculus) (2 Units C: LH 30)

-- 1. understand types of rules in Differentiation and Integration; - understand the meaning of Function of a real variable, graphs, limits and continuity; and solve some applications of definite integrals in areas and volumes.
+- 1. understand types of rules in Differentiation and Integration; - 2. understand the meaning of Function of a real variable, graphs, limits and continuity; and - 3. solve some applications of definite integrals in areas and volumes.

 Function of a real variable, graphs, limits and idea of continuity.
-The derivative, as limit of rate of change.
+The derivative, as the limit of rate of change.
 Techniques of differentiation.
 Extreme curve sketching; Integration as an inverse of differentiation.
 Methods of integration, Definite integrals.
 Application to areas, volumes.